 Over several contracts, our customer chose David Salisbury to design and install effectively 3 different extensions: two orangeries and an oak garden room.
 We will take a look at each of these structures in turn.

-Orangery for rear of property to extend kitchen
+Orangery to extend kitchen

 The first phase involved the design of a substantial orangery measuring just under 7.5m across by approximately 3m deep, extending across the main portion of the rear of this cottage.